Awadhesh Pratap Singh University: Affiliated colleges

+The university imparts education through nearly 238 affiliated colleges within its jurisdiction in Anuppur, Rewa, Satna, Shahdol, Sidhi, Singrauli and Umaria districts of Madhya Pradesh.
+The university also provides education to the people in remote areas through distance learning mode.

 Campus

 The university is on a 246.20 acre expanse of land in the north of Rewa city, about 5 km from it, with its campus lying on either side of Rewa-Sirmour Road.
 Besides the overlooking administrative block, the complex comprises the departments of environmental biology, physics, science block, humanities block (including its extension), Ambedkar Bhawan (Hindi department), Tribal Centre, Computer Centre, Vikram Space Physics Centre, USIC, Central Library, Arjun Chhatra Griha, guest house, yoga hall, hostels for boys and girls, auditorium, stadium, and staff quarters.
-The construction of MBA department and the upper floor of Central Library building and Antarbharti are completed.
+The construction of the MBA department and the upper floor of the Central Library building and Antarbharti are completed.

-In the foot of the Vindhyas, the campus is cozy and environmentally friendly, far from the hustle and bustle of the city life.
+At the foot of the Vindhyas, the campus is cozy and environmentally friendly, far from the hustle and bustle of city life.
 The campus presents a scene of ashrams of ancient times.
-Still the residents get all the facilities and amenities of modern life, such as, canteen, facilities for Xerox, STD and a small shopping center.
-The campus also has a large gymnasium hall, yoga hall and a big stadium as well as a Lord Shiva temple between a modest park (greenery).
+Still, the residents get all the facilities and amenities of modern life, such as, canteen, facilities for Xerox, STD, and a small shopping center.
+The campus also has a large gymnasium hall, yoga hall, and a big stadium as well as a Lord Shiva temple between a modest park (greenery).